cover image showing woman holding potted plant next to globe

 It may be hard to believe, but before 1970, it was completely legal for power plants and factories in the U.S. to pollute the environment by dumping tons of highly toxic waste into streams and releasing clouds of harmful smoke into the air.

 Seeking to protect the planet, Gaylord Nelson, a young senator from Wisconsin, created the first Earth Day to call attention to these critical issues.
 On April 22, 1970 (a date that let most students participate because it fell between spring break and final exams) over 20 million people across America publicly protested to support Nelson’s plan—and it worked!
-This widespread action prompted Congress to create new environmental legislation and establish the Environmental Protection Agency (EPA), a new federal agency charged with regulating and protecting the environment, was created.
+This widespread action prompted Congress to create new environmental legislation and establish the U.S. Environmental Protection Agency (EPA), a new federal agency charged with regulating and protecting the environment, was created.

 This April 22nd marks the 51st Earth Day since the first one in 1970.
 In honor of this year’s Earth Day—and Earth Month—here are some activities you and your family can do to celebrate our planet.